 Join the Lowell Parks & Conservation Trust for upcoming events!
 For more information or to RSVP for any event, Contact Us, or call (978)934-0030.

 |The Concord River Greenway Park (also know as the CRG or Greenway) is a multi-use trail through the green heart of Lowell.
 Parts of it run along an old railroad bed, while it contours the scenic, tree-lined, north-flowing Concord River.
 The Greenway is an excellent place to enjoy being outdoors, recreate, exercise and enjoy observing a biodiversity of wildlife from otters and foxes to hawks and mergansers.
 We anticipate, in the long range vision of the park, a link from the Greenway to the Bruce Freeman Rail Trail (the BFRT has a trailhead by Showcase Cinemas in Lowell) See trail connection map here.
 We can use your help via membership support.
 To learn more about the history and science of the Concord River Greenway, visit the Greenway Classroom pages.|

 Welcome to the Trust's "As Scene In Lowell" page where you, the members and friends of the Trust, have the opportunity to share your favorite images of local wildlife scenes.
 The natural resources of Lowell, Massachusetts, such as parks, rivers, canals, brooks, and forests provide various habitats for a multitude of wildlife species.
 The images and descriptions here are categorized by neighborhoods.
-(Image to the left is a red fox at Lowell Cemetery, September 2011, by LP&CT's Gwen Kozlowski.)
+(Image to the left is a red fox at Lowell Cemetery)